nweaver-blockchain/blockchain-names/ens.md

 **Security against Rollback Attacks:** Ethereum is regarded as a secure cryptocurrency, and applications on top of Ethereum do benefit from this security.
-In particular a “double spending” attack is practically impossible without the collusion of a large number of those holding Ethereum cryptocurrency who act as block producers.
+In particular a "double spending" attack is practically impossible without the collusion of a large number of those holding Ethereum cryptocurrency who act as block producers.